 What is temporary threshold shift

 Temporary threshold shift is mostly experienced as a temporary dullness in your hearing after exposure to loud noises.
 Your hearing will subsequently recover - depending on how loud the noises have been and how long you have been exposed to them.

 Permanent threshold shift is first experienced 48 hours after exposure to excessive noise.

 Permanent threshold shift can occur if you have been regularly exposed to excessive noise for long periods of time.
 It can also occur if you are exposed to very high sound levels for a short period of time.
-Permanent threshold shift hearing loss will normally continue to increase for up to five years after exposure to the noise.

 Exposure to noise and high sound levels can also result in Tinnitus - a constant sound in your ears or head.